 He stiffly walked to the end of the parking lot and rammed his fist into a street sign causing it to swing back and forth.
 As the door opened again, he stated with barely-veiled anger, “Take me home.”
-He packed a bag for the night, and he left.
-There was so much tension and draining emotions between us; I was not upset to see him go, I was relieved.
+He packed a bag for the night and he left.
+There was so much tension and draining emotions between us that I was not upset to see him go; I was relieved.

 As we moved forward with broken hearts, we both focused on our own hurts, our own needs, and our own happiness.
 I had come to the point of giving up, and I did.
 I told him I could no longer fight this fight.

-I continued to grow a child inside of me and build walls around me.
 We both hired attorneys, and the tension between us grew.
 Our divorce date was set.
 I could not stand to be around him or hear his voice.
 Every time I spoke with him, I was raging with anger.
-The majority of the time we spoke, he would speak to me so calmly, and it would make me question him more.
+The majority of the time we spoke, he would speak to me so calmly and it made me question him more.
 The constant question was, how could he even be treating me with respect right now?
 There was no way he was sincere.